Body, Mind, Spirit

 Staying Fit by Putting Faith into Action

 Our Pastoral Care ministry offers summer walking groups that begin and end with meditative prayer, children's read-aloud sessions with a registered therapy dog at the Lynnfield Public Library, and board game days and socials with assisted living/nursing care residents of the Jeffrey and Susan Brudnick Center in Peabody.
 Several ministries and individuals organize coat drives, food drives, and toiletry item drives throughout the year to assist those in our extended community whose basic needs are not being met.
 Our Ministry to the Sick and Homebound volunteers make personal visits, bring the Eucharist, and pray with those who are unable to attend Mass or just need a little companionship.
 Our Ministry of Consolation and Grief Support meetings offer compassion and support to those who are grieving, no matter how recent or long ago the loss.
 Our Love Your Neighbor Ministry answers the call of Pope Francis "to find time for God and for our neighbor -- for those who are alone or suffering, for those who need someone to listen and show concern for them" by striving to offer neighborly support and care.
-We are led and encouraged by our Social Justice Ministry to embrace the Corporal Works of Mercy by reaching out to those locally and abroad in need of everything from rosaries for prisoners to water wells for African villagers.
+We are led and encouraged by our Justice for Jesus Ministry to embrace the Corporal Works of Mercy by reaching out to those locally and abroad in need of everything from rosaries for prisoners to water wells for African villagers.
 Parishioners volunteer their time at My Brother's Table in Lynn, whose mission is to nourish the body, mind, and spirit “through hospitality, free meals, and

 unconditional love.”
 For the past several years, our parish's annual Advent almsgiving campaign has raised funds to support the A Bed for Every Child/250 Beds for 250 Kids program of the Massachusetts Coalition for the Homeless.
 In 2018, our parishes and school raised $10,233.16, which translates to 41 kids getting a better night's sleep, doing better in school, and being healthier and more productive.
 We work closely with the Lynnfield Knights of Columbus and Lynnfield St. Vincent de Paul organizations who offer assistance to families in crisis and those in need of financial assistance for heating, rent, or a fresh start.